 BERLIN (Reuters) - The director of the Berlin Zoo made famous by the polar bear cub Knut has had his finger bitten off by a chimpanzee called Pedro.

-“Pedro is the boss of the group so he has to demonstrate a certain dominance in it to prove himself,” zoo spokesman Andre Schuele said Tuesday.
+“Pedro is the boss of the group so he has to demonstrate a certain dominance in it to prove himself,” zoo spokesman Andre Schuele said on Tuesday.
 “Under normal circumstances, a chimp would never have the chance to reach a keeper or our director.”

 Doctors sewed Blaszkiewitz’s finger back on but said it was not clear if the operation would be successful.